JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: not entirely but i think it is time to learn to do things like rivets

-Yes
+NS: Yes

 JR: so i am starting with a cube :)

-let take the steps which is essential for building
+NS: let take the steps which is essential for building
 1) do the model you like
 2) Do the UV unwrapping and the UV mapping
 3) Setup textures